-The price of the Ego Power+ is comparable to that of the Tanaka gas-powered model we’ve reviewed earlier, but that’s a very good deal for a cordless unit that doesn’t feel or perform like a toy and performs better than many lighter-duty gas chainsaws.
+The price of the Ego Power+ is typically comparable to that of the Tanaka gas-powered model we’ve reviewed earlier, but that’s a very good deal for a cordless unit that doesn’t feel or perform like a toy and performs better than many lighter-duty gas chainsaws.

 Digging deeper on the Ego Power+ CS1401 14-Inch Cordless Chain Saw:

 The Groom+Style review team hope you found this review entertaining and informative.
 If you are still hungry for some more power tools then you might just be able to convince yourself that you need a top of the range leaf blower to clear away the wood chips left over from tearing through all that wood!